andy-graybeal/andy-graybeal.github.io/_pages/about.md

 From 2004 to 2013, as IT Coordinator for a worker-owned restaurant cooperative, I designed and implemented secure network infrastructure, led an organization-wide migration from Windows to Linux, and built centralized identity and access management using OpenLDAP for single sign-on across multiple applications.
 I also deployed virtualized infrastructure and implemented performance monitoring to support long-term capacity planning.

 In 2015, I founded and operated a mobile food business, managing its strategic planning, operations, and technology — including a self-administered AWS-hosted e-commerce platform — until the COVID-19 pandemic disrupted the industry in 2021.
 I then spent several years as a CNC machine operator in precision manufacturing before returning to IT, enrolling at Hocking College in an Associate of Applied Science in Cybersecurity and Network Systems program, expected in 2027.

-I am seeking entry-level opportunities in security operations, network defense, cloud security, or IT analysis, where I can apply this infrastructure and systems background while continuing to build specialized cybersecurity expertise.

 ---